DPSSecurity/HTB-writeups/Starting Point Tier 2/Unified.md

 Category/Tags: Web, Vulnerability Assessment, Databases, Injection, Custom Applications, Outdated Software, MongoDB, Java, Reconnaissance, Clear Text Credentials, Default Credentials, and Code Injection

 ## Description:
-This is the fifth box in Starting Point Tier 2 Hack The Box presents aspriring cybersecurity professionals with.
+This is the fourth box in Starting Point Tier 2 Hack The Box presents aspriring cybersecurity professionals with.
 In this box, we are asked to .

 ## Solution:
 ### **Task 1**: